onomyprotocol/tla-sandbox/tla-recommended-learning-path.md

 1. Zermelo-Fraenkel set theory (see [here](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory))
 3. Temporal Logic (see [here](https://en.wikipedia.org/wiki/Temporal_logic))

-(1) and (2) are what is considered a "standard" notation in mainstream math for (at least) last 100 years.
+(1) and (2) form together what is considered "the standard notation" in mainstream math for (at least) last 100 years.

-Wikipedia gives a shallow intros to all these topics - nevertheless they are deep enough to grasp TLA+.
+Wikipedia gives a shallow intros to all these topics - nevertheless they are comprehensive enough to grasp TLA+.

 For a more detailed introduction to set theory, consider reading the paper "Fundamentals of Zermelo-Fraenkel set theory" by Tony Lian (or some graduate-level handbooks for math students).

 ## Step 1: Read TLA entry in Ron Pressler's blog

-Somehow it happened that it was not the inventor of TLA+ who gave the best introduction to the language.
+Somehow it has happened that it was not the inventor of TLA+ who gave the best introduction to the language.

 There are 4 blog entries, linked into a chain.
 This chain starts [here](https://pron.github.io/posts/tlaplus_part1).